Agile Testing: Best Practices, Benefits, Drawbacks, and More

 Final Thoughts

+Having provided agile testing services for close to two decades, we can say with confidence that Agile methodology is here to stay.
 Agile testing provides many benefits, from higher flexibility to faster time to market.
 More importantly, it allows you to achieve great quality products that fully meet customer and business requirements while significantly reducing development costs.
 Surely, traditional testing approaches are still being used these days, particularly when it comes to basic products that don’t have complex functionality and have a rather limited budget.
 However, the future is definitely behind agile.
 If you’re looking to implement agile testing methodology, our guide can be a good start.

 Written by